Blood Glucose Test

 There are several different types of blood glucose tests.

-- Fasting blood sugar (FBS).
-This test measures blood glucose after you have not eaten for at least 8 hours.
+- Fasting blood sugar (FBS) measures blood glucose after you have not eaten for at least 8 hours.
 It is often the first test done to check for prediabetes and diabetes.

 Why It Is Done